 The corporation were acutely aware that, by its embarrassingly delayed actions, it’d given Frankie more publicity than the band could have ever dreamed of, and had become involved in the kind of controversy it tried hard to avoid.

-The ensuing storm ensured Relax swiftly became the best selling single of 1984 – until the charity behemoth Band Aid’s Do They Know It’s Christmas was released that December – and is still the second highest seller of the entire Eighties and sixth biggest of all time.
+The ensuing storm ensured Relax swiftly became the best selling single of 1984 – until the charity behemoth Band Aid’s Do They Know It’s Christmas was released that December – and is still the second highest seller of the entire eighties and sixth biggest of all time.
 You’ve even got Divvy having a Eartha on this live Midsummer mix.

 Now, just a few months later, here was a 350-pound man, grotesquely dressed as a parody of a fat slag, six feet eight inches in high heels and even higher beehive wig, singing lyrics about thinking someone’s a man but being only a boy.
 There came a point where the BBC could no longer ignore him.
 Thirty-four years ago today, on Thursday 19 July 1984, Divine made what is my favourite ever Top Of The Pops debut.
 Hell, even more outlandish than Bad Manners doing the Can Can three years easier it’s quite possibly my favourite TOTP moment, period.

 Never mind the Bowies and the Ants, this was the stuff of louche legend.
 Looking like Dusty Springfield’s sluttier bigger sister, Divine revelled in the party atmosphere of the show, all big bouncy balloons and cheesy cheerleaders, a high thrusting triple meat feast sandwiched in between Blancmange’s kooky cover of ABBA’s epic The Day Before You Came and, live on video, the incongruously named Thompson Twins.